In Short

 Early Termination Fees

 Early termination fees come in many forms.
 They can be a fixed sum payable for cancellation at any stage of the contract or a pro-rata sum which decreases as the contract end-date approaches.
-For an early termination fee to be valid, it must be a genuine pre-estimate of the loss you will suffer as a result of the early termination.
-You can calculate a genuine pre-estimate by using either your lost net profit or your wasted costs.
-If the fee is disproportionate to your loss and not a genuine pre-estimate it may be considered a penalty and be unenforceable.
+For an early termination fee to be valid, it must be a genuine pre-estimate of the loss you will suffer due to the early termination.
+You must calculate the estimate at the time of signature of the contract (not at the time of the cancellation).
+You can calculate a genuine pre-estimate using your lost net profit or wasted costs.

 Wasted costs consist of the:

-- fees and up-front costs for preparing or setting up the contract; and
+- fees and up-front costs for preparing or setting up the contract, including any incentives to retain the customer; and

-- cost of performing the service under the contract up to the date of termination.
-This excludes any fixed costs or overhead costs which you would incur regardless of the early termination.
+- cost of performing the service under the contract up to the termination date.
+This excludes any fixed or overhead costs you incur regardless of the early termination.

 Lost net profit is the unpaid amount of the contract price, less: